 MoonLake Immunotherapeutics and SHL Medical collaborate to jointly develop an autoinjector for sonelokimab supply

-/EIN News/ -- ZUG, Switzerland, May 3, 2023 – MoonLake Immunotherapeutics (NASDAQ: MLTX) (“MoonLake”), a clinical-stage biotechnology company focused on creating next-level therapies for inflammatory diseases, today announced that it has signed a collaboration agreement with SHL Medical, a world-leading provider of advanced drug delivery solutions, to develop an autoinjector for clinical and potential subsequent commercial supply of MoonLake’s Nanobody® sonelokimab.
+ZUG, Switzerland, May 3, 2023 – MoonLake Immunotherapeutics MLTX ("MoonLake"), a clinical-stage biotechnology company focused on creating next-level therapies for inflammatory diseases, today announced that it has signed a collaboration agreement with SHL Medical, a world-leading provider of advanced drug delivery solutions, to develop an autoinjector for clinical and potential subsequent commercial supply of MoonLake's Nanobody® sonelokimab.

 SHL Medical will use its market-proven Molly® modular platform technology to develop the autoinjector and provide its device development expertise, assembly guidance, and production competencies to support the drug-device project.
 A total of 17 combination products that leverage the Molly® autoinjector technology have been approved in at least 69 countries, enabling home treatment in a wide range of therapeutic areas that require injectable medicines.